Lone Ranger in the times of pandemic

 St. Joseph, seeing a surge in COVID cases, stepped up its game on mask-wearing last week.
 It doesn’t feel like heavy lifting.

-Do the thing, suffer if you must, help your fellow citizens and we’ll move together toward ending this pandemic.
-Don’t be the Lone Ranger with a naked nose and mouth.
+Do the thing, suffer if you must, help your fellow citizens and we’ll move together toward an ending.